 |GP17||A-1, A-2, A-3, A-4, A-5, A-6, A-7|

 |Learning outcome||Assessment activity||Weight (%)||It allows test resit||Minimum required grade|

 |Understand the most usual random variables and probability distributions, their properties, and those assumptions that make it possible to approximate them to the Normal distribution.
 Understand the differences between population and sample, the main sampling distributions and their applications, and those notions arising in Inferential Statistics.
 Obtain and interpret a confidence interval.
 Determine the needed sample size to reach the required error objectives.
 Apply the appropriate test for a given problem.||In-term tests||30%||Yes||No|

-The evaluation method may include activities such as practice sessions, in-terms tests made with or without a computer, problem-solving based on computer-obtained outputs, and attendance to office hours.
+The evaluation method may include activities such as practice sessions, in-term tests made with or without a computer, problem-solving based on computer-obtained outputs, and attendance during office hours.

 The aim of this subject is that students learn:

 - to consider an economic problem in statistical terms,

 - to solve manually and by means of the statistical program R-Commander,

 - to elaborate study reports.